-Along the Etruscan Coast of Tuscany, set on top of a promontory of extraordinary beauty in the Gulf of Baratti, the ancient Fufluna was one of the main centres of the Etruscan and Roman Civilization.
-Today, the archaeological park of Baratti and Populonia preserves the ruins of the only example of Etruscan city to be built along the sea.
+Set on top of a promontory of extraordinary beauty, the ancient Fufluna was one of the main centers of the Etruscan and Roman Civilization.
+We are at the Gulf of Baratti on the Tuscan coast.
+The archaeological park of Baratti and Populonia preserves the ruins of this unique example of an Etruscan city built by the sea.

-I guess that another reason why Etruscans decided to build a city here it’s because of the beauty of the area.
+I guess that another reason why Etruscans decided to build a city here was the beauty of the area.
 The view from the top of the promontory is amazing.
-You can admire the gulf of Baratti, the islands, the horizon line and beyond.
+You can admire the gulf of Baratti, the islands, the horizon line, and beyond.
 The sea is like a huge blue mirror that reflects the rays of sunshine, leaving you breathless.

 What to see at the Archaeological Park of Baratti and Populonia

 My first time at the archaeological park of Baratti and Populonia was years ago.
-At the time of the elementary school, I visited the park on a school trip.
-My only memories were a couple of big mounds and a lot of fun with my schoolmate running on a field with sea view.
-The big burial mounds are still at their place but I have discovered many other interesting things and I want you to talk about them.
+I visited the park on a school trip when I was at the primary school.
+My only memories are a couple of big mounds and the fun I had with my schoolmate, running up and down on a field with a sea view.
+The big burial mounds are still at their place.
+But I discovered many other interesting things to talk about.

 The history of the park

-The archaeological park of Baratti and Populonia is one of the attractions of the complex of the Val di Cornia parks, and consists of two Necropolises, a centre of experimental archaeology, and of the Acropolis close to the medieval village of Populonia on top of the promontory.
+The archaeological park of Baratti and Populonia is one of the attractions of the complex of the Val di Cornia parks.
+It consists of two Necropolises, a center of experimental archaeology, and the Acropolis on top of the promontory of Populonia.

 The archaeological park of Baratti and Populonia is quite vast.
 It has a magnificent sea view and some of the tombs are really impressive.
-It is very clean, family friendly and well organized with dozens information panels, which allow you to enjoy the park even on your own without a tour guide.
-Moreover, it offers a unique perspective on the world of the Etruscan civilization that lived in the area thousands of years ago.
-In my opinion the beauty and the care of the site worth the money spent for the ticket.
+It is very clean, family-friendly, and well organized.
+Dozens of panels gives lot of information giving you the chance to enjoy the park even without a tour guide.

-The first archaeological remains were found around the 1920 under meters of iron scoria.
-After almost two millenniums, the area close to the brown sandy beach of Baratti was still full of iron slag, that locals started an activity of recovery.
+The first archaeological remains were found around 1920 under meters of iron scoria.
+After almost two millenniums, the area next to the brown sandy beach of Baratti was still full of iron slag.
+So, locals started an activity of recovery.
 They brought ancient tombs and objects back to light.
-Unfortunately, many artifacts were smuggled, and the use of diggers and mechanical machines caused incalculable damages to the heritage just discovered.
-The park as we see it today was born in 1998 after years of workings that permitted to discover new ruins.
+Unfortunately, many artifacts were smuggled.
+And the use of diggers and mechanical machines caused incalculable damages to the heritage just discovered.
+The Archaelogical park was born in 1998 after years of workings that brought back to life new ruins.